dzackgarza/Notes/Obsidian/Current Projects/CRAG/First Reading.md

 	- Reduces to the case when $X$ is contained in an affine scheme, and is thus separated
 	- In this case the open sets $U_{i_k}$ are affine, so this is the situation in theorem 1.

-- If $X$ is complete, theorem 1' follows directly using the spectral sequences and Serre's GAGA
+- If $X$ is complete, theorem 1' follows directly using the spectral sequences and GAGA